Jump to content

 8. We have no prohibition against matches or lighters.
 The scouts are expected to use them responsibly, as they are expected to use all equipment.
 If it is observed theitem is being abused or used in a dangerous way, an adult will step forward and confiscate the item.
 It's usually a lighter, not matches that are a problem.
 I like BW's interpretation of lighters though.
 SA

 10. Just a couple of thoughts for now.
 Just because someone disagrees with the President or current policies does not make them unpatriotic, liberal or even a Democrat.
 There are a number of retired military officers that have spoken out against the war in Iraq that would hardly qualify as unpatriotic, liberal or Democrat.
 General Joseph Hoar USMC (ret.), Commander of US Central Command under the first President Bush has been highly critical of the Iraq war, as have others.
 We do have the finest military in the world.
-Our civilian leaders might do a better job if they listened t
+Our civilian leaders might do a better job if they listened to them more.
+SA

 12. Yes we should all just get along if possible.
 But if it helps feel free to post any snide comments regarding the fellow here on the forum and vent.
 While we may read them, his wife won't overhear them and continue the cycle.
 SA